qgis/QGIS-Documentation/docs/training_manual/rasters/terrain_analysis.rst

 |moderate| |FA| Calculating the Slope
 ----------------------------------------------------------------------

-Another useful thing to know about the terrain is how steep it is.
+*Slope* informs about how steep the terrain is.
 If, for example, you want to build houses on the land there, then you need land that is relatively flat.

-To do this, you need to use the :menuselection:`Slope` algorithm of the :menuselection:`Processing --> Raster terrain analysis`.
+To calculate the slope, you need to use the :menuselection:`Slope` algorithm of the :menuselection:`Processing --> Raster terrain analysis`.

 #.
 Open the algorithm
 #.
 Choose :guilabel:`srtm_41_19` as the :guilabel:`Elevation layer`
 #.
+Keep the :guilabel:`Z factor` at ``1.0``
+#.
 Save the output as a file with the name ``slope`` in the same folder as the
    ``hillshade``
 #.
 Click on :guilabel:`Run`

-Now you'll see the slope of the terrain, with black pixels being flat terrain and white pixels, steep terrain:
+Now you'll see the slope of the terrain, each pixel holding the correponding slope value.
+Black pixels show flat terrain and white pixels, steep terrain:

 .. figure:: img/slope_raster.png
    :align: center